Wound care center in San Jose, California

 - Venous insufficiency

-Patients at our wound care center may receive treatments that include:
+At our wound care center, you may receive treatments that include:

 - Diabetes education